dzekelid/events/_listings/meetup/2-event-post.md

       operationId: events
       parameters:
       - in: query
-        name: '*group_id'
+        name: description
-        description: Group hosting the event
+        description: Longer description of the event, in HTML
         type: string
       - in: query
-        name: '*group_urlname'
+        name: duration
-        description: URL name of the Group hosting the event
+        description: Event duration in milliseconds
         type: string
       - in: query
-        name: '*name'
+        name: group_id
-        description: Name of the event
+        description: Group hosting the event
         type: string
       - in: query
-        name: description
+        name: group_urlname
-        description: Longer description of the event, in HTML
+        description: URL name of the Group hosting the event
-        type: string
-      - in: query
-        name: duration
-        description: Event duration in milliseconds
         type: string
       - in: query
         name: guest_limit